nickzoic/tranquil/doc/tranquil.rst

 ``400 Bad Request`` is returned.
 Other error codes may be returned for other issues.

+A single URL endpoint is used for all contexts.
+Keeping the message details out of the URL simplifies request encoding.

 Using from vanilla javascript
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A very simple example which doesn't need any external libraries or
 frameworks (but has no error handling)::

     function tranquil_request(url, request, callback) {